use-inkubator/Ecosystem-Grants/applications/OkAlice-Liquid-Staking.md

 Components:

 - **XCM CE:** XCM chain-extension for all contract interactions with the nomination pool on the relay chain.
+This chain-extension will only be used during development phase of the project.
+We anticipate to use Ink! native XCM support in our final release.
 - **issuer-staker:** Implements an asset with PSP22 interface for the derivative token.
 Manages staking operations on the nomination pool.
 - **Validator Selector:** Optimized management of nomination pool based on the validator statistics published by *Oracle.*
 - **Oracle:** Oracle providing validator statistics to the *Validator Selector* contract